erikacy/Vinder-TheWineFinder/README.md

 # README

-Vinder- The Wine Finder
+# Vinder- The Winder Finder

-Author: Erica Huang
+Title: Vinder

-Vinder is a wine recommending web application that allow users to get personal recommendations based on preferences on wine.
+Description: Vinder is a wine recommending web application that allow users to receive personalized wine list based on wine preferences.

 User can select their preferences based on different wine attributes, and Vinder will generate a list of wines that user would like based in selected attributes.